ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 **Solution option B**
 This option only works for mailboxes, not for distribution groups.

 Create signature templates for the mailbox m<area>@example.com and **assign them to m<area>@example.com**.
-Use the virtual mailbox feature of the Benefactor Circle add-on to make sure that m<area>@example.com is always treated as if it were added to Outlook, not matter if it has been added or not (see '`VirtualMailboxConfigFile`' in this document for details).
+Use the virtual mailbox feature of the Benefactor Circle add-on to make sure that m<area>@example.com is always treated as if it were added to Outlook, not matter if it has been added or not (see the parameter '[VirtualMailboxConfigFile](https://set-outlooksignatures.com/parameters#38-virtualmailboxconfigfile)' for details).

 ```
 [External English formal SendAs m@example.com.docx]